wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 - Predictable and secure deployment.
 MSIX apps use container technology that isolates the app from the rest of the operating system for security.
 - Clean removal.
 When you remove MSIX apps, you remove all application data.
 There is no remaining data in the registry or in the file system of the operating system.
 - Single instance storage.
-MSIX app attach uses one instance of the MSIX application to deliver to all host without consuming additional space.
+MSIX app attach uses one instance of the MSIX application to deliver to all host without consuming extra space.
 - Tampering.
 After an MSIX package has been expanded into an MSIX image, the later is read-only and locked down for modification by the operating system.

 > [!TIP]